 In particular, the SE-Games workshop calls for contributions focused on, but not limited to the following topics:

 The workshop solicits for submissions in 4 paper categories: Short Papers, Position Papers, and Experience Reports, each up to 4 pages IEEE, to be published in the joint IEEE CSEE&T conference proceedings.
 In addition, also Extended Abstracts (1 page IEEE, presented as Poster or Talk, but not published) are accepted.
 For further details, also see the Submission Guidelines.Paper submission via EasyChair: Submission Page Submission of Extended Abstract via firstname.lastname@example.org

-SE-Games 2020 is planned as a highly-collaborative workshop, which combines different kinds of interactions.
+SE-Games 2020 will take place as a fully virtual workshop.
 Further details on the program will be announced soon.